content-left-bg.png

 Canopy Room

-The Canopy Room is a unique classroom that features the latest in digital AV equipment.
+The Canopy Room is a unique classroom that features two 65 inch LCD screens and two live feed digital microscopes.
 Students are immersed in an environment that includes live native animal exhibits, preserved specimens, and a variety of interactive educational displays.

 Animals that call the classroom home include pythons, lizards, turtles and others.
 Digital displays provide information on real-time solar energy generation and consumption.